react-native-component/react-native-smart-touch-id/README.md

 ## Errors

 There are various reasons why authenticating with Touch ID may fail.
-Whenever calling Touch ID authentication fails, `TouchId.verify` will return an error code More information on errors can be found in [Apple's Documentation][2].
+Whenever calling Touch ID authentication fails, `TouchId.verify` will return an error code.

+More information on errors can be found in [Apple's Documentation][2].